Coconut Oil for Psoriasis: Is It Effective? | MyPsoriasisTeam

 Coconut Oil Topical Lotion

-Some members like to blend their coconut oil with other ingredients to create a topical lotion, such as mixing a bit of Vaseline and coconut oil for a lotion that is “very soothing.”
+Some members like to blend their coconut oil with other ingredients to create a topical lotion, such as by mixing a bit of coconut oil and Vaseline mixture for a lotion that is very soothing.

-Another member’s recipe also contained tea tree oil: “I’ve had some success with Aveeno lotion mixed with about a teaspoon of kukui nut oil, a tablespoon of coconut oil, and three to four drops of tea tree oil.
+Another MyPsoriasisTeam member’s recipe also contained tea tree oil: “I’ve had some success with Aveeno lotion mixed with about a teaspoon of kukui nut oil, a tablespoon of coconut oil, and three to four drops of tea tree oil.
 I usually put the oils into the entire lotion container and shake it all up.”
 As this member shared, “It helped me with plaque psoriasis.
 After it cleared up, I continue to use it as a moisturizer.”
+Coconut oil can be used as a carrier oil when using tea tree oil.

 Coconut Oil on the Hands